edbzn/blog/content/blog/practical-client-side-ddd-using-angular-and-nx-monorepos/index.md

 ![Access restrictions schema](ddd_2.png)

-Of course, we need to add interactions between domains.
-Obviously a cart has relations with products, but we will use an API between them to establish a clear contract that reflect the use-cases.
+Obviously we need to add interactions between domains, a cart has relations with products, but we will use an API between them to establish a clear contract that reflect the use-cases.

 ## Fine-grained Angular Modules

-In addition to libraries I use [Single Component Angular Module](https://medium.com/marmicode/your-angular-module-is-a-scam-b4136ca3917b) (SCAM).
+In addition I use the [Single Component Angular Module](https://medium.com/marmicode/your-angular-module-is-a-scam-b4136ca3917b) (SCAM) approach.
 It's an architecture where each component lives in a dedicated module.
 It helps to finely delimit module functionality.
-SCAM looks like this :
+A SCAM looks like this :

 ```ts
 import { Component, Input, NgModule } from '@angular/core';